tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 On receiving a delegated credential and a certificate chain, the peer validates the certificate chain and matches the end-entity certificate to the peer's expected identity.
-Define expiry time as the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time.
-Then perform the following checks:
+It then performs the following checks with expiry time set to the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time:

 1. Verify that the current time is within the validity interval of the credential.
 This is done by asserting that the current time does not exceed